-Bids were solicited for the construction of two types of lighthouse: a screwpile lighthouse or a caisson lighthouse.
+Bids were solicited for the construction of two types of lighthouse: a screwpile lighthouse and a caisson lighthouse.
 When the bids were opened on January 8, 1903, the bids for a caisson form of lighthouse were the lowest.
-A $33,890 contract was awarded to the Russel Iron and Foundry Company of Detroit Michigan for supplying the necessary metalwork, and the work of erecting the lighthouse was awarded to W.R.
+A $33,890 contract was awarded to the Russel Wheel and Foundry Company of Detroit Michigan for supplying the necessary metalwork, and the work of erecting the lighthouse was awarded to W.R.
 Taylor for $37,115, but he refused to sign a contract.
-The work or erecting the lighthouse was rebid, but when no bids were received, a lighthouse engineer was assigned to see the project completed using hired labor.
+The work of erecting the lighthouse was rebid, but when no bids were received, a lighthouse engineer was assigned to see the project completed using hired labor.

 Given its remoteness, keepers often served several weeks or even months at Sabine Bank Lighthouse before being relieved, which might explain why it was difficult to secure and retain keepers for the station.
 The district superintendent in New Orleans complained, “It has been necessary to pick up men who were not on the eligible roster, wherever they can be secured, in order to fulfill frequent vacancies at this isolated station.”

-On August 16-17 1915, a hurricane passed near the lighthouse, and the resulting high seas tore away three-quarters of the gallery-level veranda, along with hatches, storm shutters, the water closet, and two of the station’s boats that were suspended from davits.
+On August 16-17 1915, a hurricane passed near the lighthouse, and the resulting high seas tore away three-quarters of the gallery-level veranda, along with hatches, storm shutters, the water closet, sections of the cast-iron plates, and two of the station’s boats that were suspended from davits.
 The monstrous waves swept completely over the structure, allowing seawater to penetrate the tower and contaminate the station’s drinking water.
 The keepers kept the light burning until lack of water forced them from the station on August 19.
-The light was relit on August 23rd, when the rehydrated keepers returned to the station.
+The light was relit on August 23, when the rehydrated keepers returned to the station.
 Albert B. Modawell, keeper, James Brew, first assistant keeper, Joseph W. Gauthier, second assistant keeper, and Ulysses M. Gunn, third assistant were commended by the Secretary of Commerce for performing their duties under hazardous and trying conditions.

 After the beating the tower took during the storm, the gallery level was enclosed with three-quarter-inch iron plates dotted with thirteen air ports and topped by a reinforced-concrete roof.
 These repairs cost just over $15,000 and helped the tower fare better when another powerful hurricane struck the station in 1920.